tamtamchik/simple-flash/README.md

 ### Creating own templates

 Template is basically any class that implements [TemplateInterface](src/TemplateInterface.php).
-But to make it easy you can extend [BaseTemplate](src/BaseTemplate.php), it contains most of the functions.
+But to make it easy you can extend [BaseTemplate](src/BaseTemplate.php), it already contains most of the functions.

 Defining and using this sample class as template: